Read the Royal Society's response to the publication of the IPCC reports.

 COP26, the United Nations climate change conference, took place in Glasgow in November 2021.

 Net zero by 2050

-Following on from the COP26 agreement, technologies and research will be crucial to delivering net zero.
-The Royal Society has highlighted 12 critical areas that should be prioritised for achieving ‘net zero’ greenhouse gas emissions.
+Following on from the COP26 agreement and the publication of the reports by the Intergovernmental Panel on Climate Change (IPCC), technologies and research will be crucial to delivering net zero.
+The Royal Society has highlighted 12 critical areas that should be prioritised for achieving ‘net zero’ greenhouse gas emissions and responding to climate change.
 Explore the briefings.